 In November of 1742, Thomas wrote his will.
 Thomas devised all his estate, real and personal, to his wife Elizabeth.
 If Thomas and Elizabeth had any children, they were not mentioned in the will.

-“Wilson's Chance” which was devised to Thomas’ wife Elizabeth was possessed in January of 1763 by Richard Snowden as a part of the Patuxent Iron Works.
-In Richard’s will he devised the 38 acre tract to his sons Thomas, Samuel and John.
+“Wilson’s Chance”, which was devised to Thomas’ wife Elizabeth, was in the possession of Richard Snowden by January of 1763.
+In his will, Richard Snowden devised the 38 acre tract to his sons Thomas, Samuel and John.
 A record of how Richard Snowden became possessed of this property has not been located.

-Genealogical Research and Life Sketch completed: December 2020
+Genealogical Research and Life Sketch updated: January 2023

 "Maryland Births and Christenings, 1650-1995", database, FamilySearch, Thomas Fowler, 1700.